Curative (company): Products

+Health Insurance (2023-Present)

+Curative health plans offer a single premium with $0 copays and $0 deductibles for in-network care when a "Baseline Visit" is completed within 120 days of enrollment.
+Consisting of a preventative health screening and onboarding, it helps patients learn more about diseases and how to prevent sicknesses before they occur.

+Curative offers both fully-insured and self-funded options for employers with 51 or more employees.

+Curative also offers what they call a "Curative Cash Card", which can be used for both in-patient and outpatient hospital services regardless of their benefit plan.
+No prior authorization is required when using the Cash Card.

+The company has earned an HITRUST r2 certification for information security.

+In 2025, Curative launched Curative Telehealth, which connects members with licensed providers across all 50 states.

-Curative SARS-CoV-2 Assay
+Curative SARS-CoV-2 Assay (2020-2022)

 The Curative SARS-CoV-2 Assay is a nucleic acid amplification test (NAAT), reverse transcription polymerase chain reaction test (RT-PCR) for COVID-19.
 The test was designed to be scalable in response to changes in demand, and uses a healthcare worker observed, self-collected oral fluid swab to obtain specimens for testing.
 During the self-collection procedure, a person coughs before swabbing the inside of their mouth to collect oral fluid for testing; the cough serves to release virus (if present) from the respiratory tract.
 The self-collected oral fluid swab method is less invasive than the nasopharyngeal swab method, reduces the risk to healthcare workers by eliminating close contact, and reduces the need to change PPE frequently.
 The reduction in PPE usage was an advantage during the global shortage of medical materials related to the COVID-19 pandemic.

 In July 2021, Curative switched over to using Abbott's Alinity m SARS-CoV-2 Assay and requested the FDA revoke EUA clearance for its original test.

 Curative testing site in Boyes Hot Springs, California in 2021.

-Accessible testing
+Accessible testing (2020-2022)

 After developing a scalable SARS-CoV-2 diagnostic test and laboratory facilities, Curative worked to make COVID-19 testing as accessible as possible.
 The company partnered with cities, regions, and states across the United States, setting up and managing different types of testing sites (including drive-through, mobile vans, kiosks, and walkup locations) in an effort to reach general and at-risk populations.
 As of October 2021, Curative managed 16,557 testing sites nationwide, including mobile van, kiosk, walk-up, and drive-through sites.